 Every Wednesday at 9:13 am, one of Pittsburgh's finest music writers joins me (Cindy Howes) on the Morning Mix to play a couple favorite new songs and share some insight.
 Today we welcome Andy Mulkerin of Pittsburgh's City Paper

-In case you missed it here's what he played with commentary by Justin (plus some bonus songs):
+In case you missed it here's what he played with commentary by Andy (plus bonus songs):

 Man Man, "Bangkok Necktie" - This is from the new album, Life Fantastic, from the Philly-based band.
 The record is, on the whole, quite pleasant and energetic; this was the song I could find that didn’t have swears in it.